Looking for beach reads & an eclectic summer reading list? Polled from some of the best bloggers & bookstagrammers find your next summer book.

 An Unfair Tale Of Two Ice Skaters

 As one of the first ‘Non-Young Adult’ books I ever read, Handle With Care debuted at number 1 on The New York Times Best Seller list in 2009.
-In my late teens I became bored of YA novels, and wanted something more grown up.
-My mum suggested any of the Jodie Picoult, author of My Sisters Keeper, books we had lying around in the house, which we had many of as she is my mum’s favourite author.
+In my late teens, I became bored of YA novels and wanted something more grown up.
+My mum suggested any of the Jodie Picoult, author of My Sisters Keeper, books we had lying around in the house, which we had many of as she is my mum’s favorite author.

 What Would You Do?

 Written in the diary style typical for Picoult, Handle With Care is an emotionally quizzing novel that explores family arguments, teenage mental health, feuding friendships and the fine line of medical ethics.
 I constantly found myself asking ‘what would I do?’ and to this day I haven’t been able to decide.
 What I do know is this is a great novel which I could read over and over again.

 Follow Elle for smart travel tips and social media love on Twitter.

 Loving These Beach Reads?
 Check Out These Reviews and Book Lists Perfect For Summer Reading:

 The Year of the Flood by Margaret Atwood